AngleProtocol/angle-docs/resources/international/vietnamese/vt-vietnamese.md

 ## Disclaimer

-Vietnamese translation of Angle Protocol whitepaper.
+Vietnamese translation of the whitepaper of the Core module of Angle.

 This translation has **not** been verified by the core team, but only by other Vietnamese community members.
 As such, some information might be incorrect.
-Note that the original whitepaper has been written in July and might contain some outdated information.

 {% file src="../../.gitbook/assets/Whitepaper_AngleProtocol_Vietnamese.pdf" %}
 Angle Whitepaper in Vietnamese